imagej/imagej.github.io/pages/BigDataViewer.md

 Alternatively, you can create a dataset by exporting your own data as described below.

-To start BigDataViewer, select {% include bc content="Plugins |
+To start BigDataViewer, select {% include bc content='Plugins |
-BigDataViewer | Open XML/HDF5" %} from the Fiji menu.
+BigDataViewer | Open XML/HDF5' %}

+`from the Fiji menu.`

 This brings up a file open dialog.
 Open the XML file of your test dataset.

 #### Standard microscopy data